 There are also a number of cultural guides found in the form of apps for iOS and Android these days too.
 For instance, the Air Force Cultural Guide and Language Center (iOS/Android) is a great resource to have on your phone when traveling, as is the Bilbao Not Tourist and Cultural Guide app (iOS/Android).
 New travel apps are being developed and released all the time, so it's always a good idea to search the App Store or Google Play store before setting out on your next trip.

 Know What Locals Are Saying After Free Language Lessons

 Free language lessons are another route to befriending locals more easily.
 There are many websites where you can learn any language from Chinese to Italian, along with dozens of others.
 Picking up a new language isn't always easy, but it does offer some interesting insights into a foreign culture.
 Plus, it makes navigating through that country much easier too.

 New technology is also making it easier to communicate while traveling too.
-For instance, the Google Translate app for iOS and Android can do realtime translation of 59 different languages, which can be extremely handy for frequent travelers.
+For instance, the Google Translate app for iOS and Android can do a real-time translation of 59 different languages, which can be extremely handy for frequent travelers.
 Meanwhile, new gadgets are also making it easier to speak directly with the local when you're traveling.